alibaba/arthas/arthas-tutorials-en/command/ognl/case-logger-config-problem.md

 ### View the logger system used by the app

-Take `UserController` as an example, it uses slf4j api, but the actual logger system used is logback.
+Take `UserController`{{}} as an example, it uses slf4j api, but the actual logger system used is logback.

 `ognl --classLoaderClass org.springframework.boot.loader.LaunchedURLClassLoader '@com.example.demo.arthas.user.UserController@logger'`{{execute T2}}